 (Weedworts is a portmanteau of weed – for weediness is a characteristic of many medicinally useful plants that thrive in the company of humans – and wort – an ancient English suffix for plants that were useful medicinally – birthwort, barrenwort, feverwort)

-The work is to be an audio installation in the exhibition No One Would Have Believed, Pinacoteca, Sao Paulo, Dec 2021-March 2022.
+The work is an audio installation in the exhibition Ninguém teria acreditado / No One Would Have Believed, Pinacoteca, Sao Paulo, Dec 2021-March 2022.
 The audio installation is in a combination of Portuguese and English.

 Concept, writing, composing: Wendy Morris (South Africa), Mariske Broekmeyer / singer, composer (Belgium)